sbofgayschool/KV2/document/usage.md

 ## Principles and Directory structure

+A task is described as a sequence of shell (bash) commands.
+It is divided into two parts: compile command and execute command.

+Upon running, compile command will be executed first, and then, if succeeded, execute command will be executed with input stream redirected from provided execute input.
+Both compilation and execution output and error stream will be recorded and later returned.

-When task is executing, the working directory of the task looks like:
+When task is executing, the working directory of the task looks like the following.

 ```
 work directory